christophermh44/jquery-data-toggle/README.md

 # jquery-data-toggle

-A very small lib that allows some elements to toggle other ones.
+A small lib that allows some elements to toggle classes on other ones, just by clicking on/touching the trigger.

 ## Really short documentation